+RISING PRICES

+THROUGHOUT THIS

-RISING PRICES THROUGHOUT THIS PERIOD REACHED
+PERIOD REACHED

-HIGHER THAN THE PREVIOUS YEAR.
+13.6% HIGHER THAN THE PREVIOUS YEAR.

-In keeping with demand in Arizona, concrete dispatches in this market totaled 971,000 m3, 0.9% higher than the 962,000 m3 reported the previous year.
+In line with demand in Arizona, concrete dispatches in this market totaled 971,000 m, 0.9% higher than the 962,000 m reported the previous year.
 Rising prices throughout this period reached 13.6% higher than the previous year.